 - Problems your prospects / clients have (and your thoughts on how to solve them)

 Our examples: should I go to this conference?, what should be my target CPL?

 - Myth busting: something everyone believes, but you know is actually wrong.
-We personally love being contrarian, and being controversial is popular with any audience.
+We personally love being contrarian (we have an entire crash course on it), and being controversial is popular with any audience.

-Our examples: why paid online advertising doesn’t work, why I don’t believe in SDRs, why you shouldn’t outsource content, why most product launch campaigns fail
+Our examples: why segmentation is overrated, why paid online advertising doesn’t work, why you shouldn’t outsource content, why most product launch campaigns fail

 - What’s been really working in their space: new tech or tactic that has worked for them, something they’re excited about.